lightning/bolts/01-messaging.md

 Finally, the usage of periodic `ping` messages serves to promote frequent key rotations as specified within [BOLT #8](08-transport.md).

-## Appendix B: BigSize Test Vectors
+## Appendix A: BigSize Test Vectors

 The following test vectors can be used to assert the correctness of a BigSize implementation used in the TLV format.
 The format is identical to the